unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 >* Integrate with Prevent Direct Access Gold to protect files embedded in content
 >
 > Check out [Password Protect WordPress Pro](https://passwordprotectwp.com/pricing/?utm_source=wp.org&utm_medium=plugin-desc&utm_campaign=password-protect-page-lite&utm_content=premium-after-pro-features) now!

->
+= Multilingual supported =
+Our plugin works out of the box with the top leading multilingual WordPress plugins such as WPML, Polylang, and Loco Translate.
+In other words, you can [translate our password forms](https://passwordprotectwp.com/docs/translate-password-forms-wpml-plugin/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite), including headline, description, error message as well as placeholder and button text into the different languages.

+= Documentation and support =
+*For documentation and tutorials go to our [Documentation](https://passwordprotectwp.com/docs/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite).
-> If you need any help with the plugin or want to request new features, feel free to contact us through [this form](https://passwordprotectwp.com/contact/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=ppwp_lite&utm_content=contact-after-pro-features) or drop us an email at [hello@preventdirectaccess.com](mailto:hello@preventdirectaccess.com)
+*If you have any more questions or want to request new features, contact us through [this form](https://passwordprotectwp.com/contact/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=ppwp_lite&utm_content=contact-after-pro-features) or drop us an email at [hello@preventdirectaccess.com](mailto:hello@preventdirectaccess.com)

-Please check out these guides on [how to password protect WordPress page](https://passwordprotectwp.com/docs/getting-started/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite).
+Please check out these guides on [how to password protect WordPress page](https://passwordprotectwp.com/docs/getting-started/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite) right way.

 == Installation ==